| |

 Kilo

 In nature journaling, we talk a lot about closely observing the world around us.
 In Hawaiian, the term for this is kilo, which means to watch, observe, examine, or forecast.
-The word refers both the traditional practice as well as the practitioner, both the activity and the person doing it.
+The word refers both the traditional practice as well as the practitioner.
+Kilo is both a verb, describing the activity, and noun, describing the person doing it.

 Some things I’ve learned that are often part of the practice of kilo:

-- Returning again and again to the same place to notice how it changes over time
+• Returning again and again to the same place to notice how it changes over time, observing yearly cycles

-Kilo also traditionally also involved spiritual observations, relationships to cultural practices, deities, as well as religious observations of both the moon cycles and seasons.
+Kilo traditionally was also a spiritual practice.
+It involved relationships to deities, cultural practices, as well as religious observations determined by the moon cycles, star constellations, and seasons.

 *I am always looking to learn and grow.
 If you have a different definition or experience of kilo, please share it with me by emailing info@katerighter.com and I will make changes!
 Mahalo!

-Activity Instructions for Kilo Observation (from Erin Samson of Kamehameha Schools)
+Activity Instructions for Kilo Observation (credit to Erin Samson of Kamehameha Schools)

 ● Find a quiet place to sit or stand.